Electrons herald non-classical light: Abstract

 Quantifying our scheme in terms of electron-heralded photon generation requires a separation between different electron scattering pathways.
 We observe inelastic electron scattering at the material, as well as the parametric photon generation into broadband spatial optical modes.
-While the electron spectrum shows a mean coupling constant of $g_0^\textrm{EELS}>0.3$, the scattering into the single detected optical mode features a slightly smaller coupling with $g_0>0.2$ (cf. Fig.~\ref{fig:figure3_spectrum}).
-This is the strongest observed coupling of electrons to a detector-coupled photonic mode observed thus far, facilitated by phase-matched, spatially extended electron-light interaction~\cite{Feist2022, Kfir2020, Dahan2020, Bezard2024}.
-Reaching the strong-coupling regime by establishing unity coupling constant to a single optical mode~\cite{Kfir2019, Zhao2024, Xie2024, Karnieli2024, Huang2023} will give direct access to a wide class of new phenomena, such as electron-photon entanglement~\cite{Rotunno2023, Rasmussen2024, Henke2024a, Kazakevich2024}, photon-induced electron-electron correlations~\cite{Kfir2021, Kumar2024a} and the generation of more complex non-Gaussian optical states~\cite{Sirotin2024}.\\
+The unheralded electron spectrum samples a range of coupling constants reaching $g_0^\textrm{EELS}>0.5$, slightly smaller than the values reported for extended planar structures \cite{Adiv2023}.
+Notably, in the present experiments, a large fraction of generated excitations populate a single broadband optical mode.
+With a value of $g_0>0.2$, we report the highest coupling of electrons to a detected photonic mode so far.
+Reaching the strong-coupling regime by establishing unity coupling constant to a single optical mode~\cite{Kfir2019, Zhao2025, Xie2025, Karnieli2024, Huang2023} will give direct access to a wide class of new phenomena, such as electron-photon entanglement~\cite{Rotunno2023, Rasmussen2024, Henke2025a, Kazakevich2024}, photon-induced electron-electron correlations~\cite{Kfir2021, Kumar2024a} and the generation of more complex non-Gaussian optical states~\cite{Sirotin2024}.\\

 In conclusion, we introduce electron-heralded quantum states of light, identifying hallmark features such as antibunching photon statistics and multiphoton-electron correlations.
-The scheme will facilitate electron-heralded high-order Fock states, based on further technical optimizations and strong single-mode coupling.
+The scheme will facilitate future electron-heralded high-order Fock states, based on further technical optimizations and strong single-mode coupling.
 Combined with photon or electron state operations, the generation of a wide variety of complex quantum states comes into reach.
 Broadening the scope of free-electron quantum optics, our results experimentally establish electron beams as a tailored quantum optical resource.